Contra III: The Alien Wars: Development

 Contra III was developed by Konami with a team led by Nobuya Nakazato.
-Although this was Nakazato's third year at Konami, Contra III is the first Contra game he worked on, having only previously done informal playtesting for Super C (1990).
+Although this was Nakazato's third year at Konami, Contra III is the first Contra game he worked on, having only previously done informal playtesting for Super Contra (1990).
 He believed the original arcade version of Contra (1987) was difficult to play because of its vertical screen, but he did enjoy the Famicom port.
 Nakazato's team worked in Konami's new offices in Tokyo, seated next to the arcade team that had developed Contra.
 Nakazato shared progress on Contra III with the arcade team and received positive feedback.
 In early coverage, the game was known as Contra IV.
 Nintendo Power reported the name change to Contra III in its coverage of Winter CES in 1992.

 Nakazato believed Contra had a low-budget movie theme.
 To emphasize this, he asked the sound team to change the music as the stages progressed to give a cinematic style.
 He also believed the action in earlier Contra games is too realistic, so for Contra III he wanted to include more comical elements.
 He was concerned the change may upset series fans, but believed it would be more entertaining.
 One scene added to accomplish this is a sequence where the player hangs from flying missiles.
 This strains the Super NES's sprite capabilities, so the team used background tiles to draw the helicopter and missiles in the scene.
 Making the graphics appear to move like sprites in the foreground required clever programming tricks.
 The Super NES allowed for "raster scrolling", which allowed the programmers to change the graphics for each scanline.
 The programmers shifted the vertical sync and cut off the sprites at the scanline.
 The restriction is that graphics can only move horizontally along the scanline to achieve the illusion that they are actually sprites in the foreground.